markohanesian/ReactSocial/README.md

 ✅ = fixed

+* User posts page links to entire post
 * Delete your own posts! ✅
 * Persistant auth state so users stay signed in on page refresh ✅
 * Create post styled to be more visible and user-friendly ✅
 * Create post button disabled when no user text to clarify UX ✅
 * Update feed UI to be mobile responsive ✅
 * Material-UI library redesign ✅
-* User profile and settings
-* Add author info to about
+* Expand on project in about section✅

 ## Authors
 * [Mark Ohanesian](https://github.com/markohanesian)